 Previous research has indicated that low levels of vitamin D may raise the risk of type 1 diabetes.
 In response to such studies, scientists have been

 Vitamin D is often referred to as the “sunshine vitamin,” as the sun is the body’s main source of it.
-Vitamin D is also present in some foods — including fatty fish, cheese, and egg yolks — and it is available as a dietary supplement.
+Vitamin D is also present in some foods —

 For this latest research, Dr. Norris and colleagues set out to learn more about the link between vitamin D and type 1 diabetes.
 Specifically, they investigated whether or not vitamin D levels in childhood affect islet autoimmunity.

 “For several years,” notes Dr. Norris, “there has been controversy among scientists about whether vitamin D lowers the risk of developing of islet autoimmunity and type 1 diabetes.”